msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     position (where it will start from on the next command).

-    Computer scientists refer to commands, like ``turtle.up()`` and ``turtle.down()``, that change the state of the data object they are applied to (in the examples, the ``turtle``) as having *side effects*.
+    Computer scientists refer to commands, like ``turtle.up()`` and ``turtle.down()``, that change the state of the data object they are applied to (in the examples, the commands are applied to the ``turtle``) as
+    having *side effects*.

     .. clickablearea:: cli-state
-       :question: Click on the commands that you think may have a side-effect on ``turtle``
+       :question: Click on the commands that you think may have a side-effect (change the state of the turtle).
        :table:
        :correct: 1,1;1,2;2,1;2,2;3,1
        :incorrect: 3,2